SheepieGamer/Hypickle/README.md

-# Hypickle a discord bot to view hypixel stats
+# Hypickle is a discord bot to view hypixel stats
 ## still in development

 ###     APIs used: